Are we Pulling the Right Levers on Digital Transformation?

 11. The sizes of buffers and other stabilizing stocks, relative to their flows.

-In this case, if we think about perceived quality of digital services received, one thing that could help with perceptions would if residents had more trust in the public service.
+In this case, if we think about perceived quality of digital services received, one thing that could help with perceptions would be if residents had more trust in the public service.
 A larger reservoir of trust could stabilize the system against short-term failures or negative perception of the value received.
 For example, if journalists weren’t frequently sharing stories of government wastefulness, it’s less likely that the public would perceive that they weren’t receiving the services they wanted.

 There’s no doubt that more trust would have a big impact, and there is definitely a need for our institutions to rebuild public trust.
 Anyone who has worked in government knows that fear of bad headlines can push public servants to play it safe instead of taking risks and trying new approaches.
 A healthier media environment with more nuanced discussion could help with that.